ashanair2022/Aroma-Mocha/README.md

 - Code_Files/shop_name.py - Contains the logo of Aroma Mocha
 - Code_Files/docker-compose+Code_Files/.env to get docker up and running to connect to Mysql
 - MySQL scripts to create Database,tables and add data to them
-- All csv files as samples of the data in the database- Aroma-Mocha
+- All csv files as samples of the data in the database in Code_Files
+- Please specify the path where the csv should be saved in the export_csv() method of Utility class in utils file.

 Please find Aroma-Mocha Dashboard here: https://datastudio.google.com/reporting/4c6e8c67-4f54-45f3-996a-4b2202b42771